m3ngineer/med-mapper/README.md

 # Med Mapper

 ## Translating claims data into pharmaceutical sales intelligence to improve physician education
 As new cancer therapies are approved by the FDA, patients have better therapies which available for treatment.
-Some of these treatments can improve survival by 10-20% over traditional therapies.
-However, busy doctors may be strained to find time to research the latest drugs and find the best drug for their patient.
+Some of these treatments can significantly improve patient survival and quality of life over traditional therapies.
+However, busy, overworked doctors may be strained to find time to research the latest drugs and find the best drug for their patient.

 Pharmaceutical companies assist in this manner by using their field medical and sales teams to engage with physicians and provide the latest clinical information.
 However, with greater than 14,000 hematologist and oncologists in the U.S., sales and marketing executives are tasked with determining how to best utilize their sales and marketing resources quickly and effectively.